alimumtaz205/Employees-Management-System-/readme.md

-1.=>	Open 'XAMPP Control Panel' and start 'Apache' and 'MySQL' 2.=>	Open 'Google Crome' or any other browser.
+=>	Open 'XAMPP Control Panel' and start 'Apache' and 'MySQL' <br>
+=>	Open 'Google Crome' or any other browser. <br>
-3.=>	Paste the link 'http://localhost/Laravel/public/' and press enter
+=>	Paste the link 'http://localhost/Laravel/public/' and press enter <br>
-			OR
+			OR <br>
-4.=>	Open 'Command Prompt' of your window and Start server
+=>	Open 'Command Prompt' of your window and Start server <br>
-	by using command 'php artisan serve' AND Paste the 'http://127.0.0.1:8000' and press enter.
+	by using command 'php artisan serve' AND Paste the 'http://127.0.0.1:8000' and press enter.<br>
-5.=>	For 'Forgot Your Password' the link is store in logs inside the storage folder.
+=>	For 'Forgot Your Password' the link is store in logs inside the storage folder.
 Compy the link from logs file then paste to the browser

-##PROJECT INTERFACES:
+## Project Interfaces
 **********************************
 1. Index Page (Login and SignUp buttons)
 2. Login Page (Email, Password, Forgot Password?)